Being Harassed on Instagram? Here's How to Stop - Fast

 The Male Version

 Male victims make up almost all complaints I receive.
 Scammers often create fake female profiles on Instagram, Facebook, TikTok, Reddit, and various dating or hookup sites to lure their targets.
-They quickly steer conversations toward explicit exchanges (i.e. the reciprocal sharing of naughty pictures and videos), usually by moving to a third-party chat app like WhatsApp or Google Chat.
-From there, scammers often send pre-recorded explicit videos engaged in a solo act, then pressure the victim to reciprocate.
+Scammers almost always ask you move to a third-party chat app like WhatsApp or Google Chat, and in doing so, they collect additional info about you (ex: WhatsApp requires your phone number, and Google Chat requires your email address.
+This gives them another way to contact you if you block them).
+Once engaged in third-party chat, scammers often send pre-recorded explicit videos of 'themselves' engaged in a solo act, then pressure the victim to reciprocate.

-Quite often she can't speak because "her microphone is broken," when in fact it is a pre-recorded video.
-Once the scammers have collected compromising material, they demand money and threaten exposure to friends, family, or social media followers.
-In some cases, they upload the content to third-party sites like YouTube and send the link to friends, family and followers.
+Quite often she can't speak over video chat because "her microphone is broken," when in fact what she sent was a pre-recorded video.
+Once the scammers have collected your compromising material, they demand money and threaten exposure to friends, family, or social media followers.
+In some cases, they upload your unauthorized content to third-party sites like YouTube or adult sites, and send the link to friends, family and followers.

 But that's just scratching the surface - what they do behind the scenes is far more disturbing, and I go into full detail with paid clients.
 Need help now?
 Contact me here.